Matt-deve/Clock_for_ChoiceScript/README.md

 For example, `27s32m5h%r` will set the time to 05:32 and 27 seconds on the first of January 1970 (as this is the preset reference date).
 Whereas, `27s32m5h%0` will set the date to the first of January in year 1.
 ### Getting the Time and Date
 #### Basics
 When you need a formatted date or time stamp, `${stamp_date}` or `${stamp_time}` will write it directly into your text.
 If you would like the pseudo-unix timestamp, use `${stamp_unix}`.
-The stamps are updated automatically when setting the time or date, or when changing the stamp formatting, if using the built-in subroutines.
-However, setting any variables manually won't automatically update the stamps, to do this use `*gosub_scene clock stamp`.
+The stamps are updated automatically when setting the time or date, or when changing the stamp formatting, but only if using the built-in subroutines!

+To update the stamps manually use : `*gosub_scene clock stamp`.

+*NOTE!* When using the stamps in your text for the first time, they won't be set unless you have called one of the other subroutines.
+In this case you must set them manually as above.
 #### Formatting
 The subroutines `set_format_date` and `set_format_time` sets how the date and time should be written when you need a datetime stamp.
 This follows a similar procedure as setting the current time and date, but now we omit the numbers and add more letters and formatting marks to show how it will be written.